 South Dakota Personal Injury Verdicts and Settlements

-• 2022, South Dakota: $300,000 Verdict.
-28-year-old female plaintiff claimed to suffer a spinal disc injury with nerve involvement, a concussion and other injuries when she was rear-ended by the defendant as she slowed down for traffic ahead.
+- 2022, South Dakota: $300,000 Verdict.
+A 28-year-old woman claimed to have suffered a spinal disc injury with nerve involvement, a concussion, and other injuries when she was rear-ended by the defendant as she slowed down for traffic ahead.
 Liability was admitted by the nature, extent and cause of the injuries were disputed.

-• 2022, South Dakota: $266,369 Verdict.
-The plaintiff was driving her vehicle on the roadway when stopped for a red traffic signal at an intersection and the defendant rear-ended her with his pickup truck.
+- 2022, South Dakota: $266,369 Verdict.
+The plaintiff was driving her vehicle on the roadway when she stopped for a red traffic signal at an intersection, and the defendant rear-ended her with his pickup truck.
 The plaintiff claim that she suffered significant back injuries that forced her out of work for significant time periods and required medical treatment.
-The verdict included $50k for past medical expenses and $65k for future medical expenses.
+The verdict included $50,000 for past medical expenses and $65,000 for future medical expenses.

-• 2019, South Dakota: $200,000 Verdict.
+- 2019, South Dakota: $200,000 Verdict.
 A 34-year-old woman was rear-ended.
-She suffered several injuries, including disc bulges and sprains and shoulder ligament damage.
+She suffered several injuries, including disc bulges, sprains, and shoulder ligament damage.
 The woman developed chronic pain, muscle spasms, fatigue, weakness, headaches, and nausea.
 She alleged negligence against the at-fault driver.
 She claimed she failed to maintain an appropriate lookout and safely operate her vehicle.
 The jury awarded $200,000.

-• 2018, South Dakota: $916,189 Verdict.
+- 2018, South Dakota: $916,189 Verdict.
 A man was cut off by a tractor-trailer.
 He struck it while attempting to avoid a collision.
 The man suffered severe personal injuries.
 He alleged negligence against the truck driver.
-The man claimed he negligently crossed a highway’s centerline, excessively sped, and failed to maintain an appropriate lookout.
+The man claimed he negligently crossed a highway’s centerline, exceeded the speed limit, and failed to maintain an appropriate lookout.
 A jury awarded $916,189.

 South Dakota Personal Injury Law

-Let’s look a the key points of South Dakota personal injury law.
+Let’s look at the key points of South Dakota personal injury laws:

 South Dakota Personal Injury Statute of Limitations

-When the plaintiff is a minor (under the age of 18) at the time the injury occurs, South Dakota tolls their statute of limitations period until 1-year after they reach the age of majority.
-So minor have until their 19th birthday to file their claims.
+When the plaintiff is a minor (under the age of 18) at the time the injury occurs, South Dakota tolls their statute of limitations period until 1 year after they reach the age of majority.
+So minors have until their 19th birthday to file their claims.

 Malpractice Statute of Limitations in South Dakota